 For that man ought not to expect that he will receive anything from the Lord,James 1:7(NASB)

-Throughout the New Testament we have been given the assurance.. that God has provided everything that is necessary for life and godliness, and all we have to do is to ask Him.
+Throughout the New Testament we have been given the assurance that God has provided everything that is necessary for life and godliness and all we have to do is to ask Him.
 However, we DO need to ask in faith.
-We should not allow doubts, or an unbelieving heart to infect our prayer.
-We are to pray in faith, and trust God to keep His word.
+We should not allow doubts or an unbelieving heart to infect our prayers.
+We are to pray in faith and trust God to keep His Word.

-Heavenly Father, I do not want to be double-minded or filled with doubts, for I know that without faith it is impossible to please You.
+Heavenly Father, I do not want to be double minded or filled with doubts, for I know that without faith it is impossible to please You.
 I pray that I may stand fast on the promises of God and pray in faith, knowing that You have provided all I need for life and godliness.
-Help me to persevere in the trials of life, hold fast to the Word truth, mature in the faith and live my life to Your honour and glory - this I ask in Jesus name, AMEN.
+Help me to persevere in the trials of life, hold fast to the Word of truth, mature in the faith, and live my life to Your honour and glory.
+This I ask in Jesus' name, AMEN.